MS in Accounting Students

 An official grade report is available online through Albert once ALL of the student's grades for the term have been recorded and the student's record is not on any "hold."

 To appeal a grade received, the student must speak directly with the course instructor about the grade in question.
 After this first step, any further appeal is addressed to the Department Chair for the academic department of the course.

-CFE Submission Requirement
+CE Submission Requirement

-Stern students who do not submit Course Faculty Evaluations by the deadline will not have access to their final grades until the grade release date, 30 days from the end of the CFE evaluation period.
+Stern students who do not submit Course Evaluations by the deadline will not have access to their final grades until the grade release date, 30 days from the end of the CE evaluation period.
 This policy was determined by a committee of students to ensure full student participation.
 Faculty are requested not to release final grades to students who fail to submit evaluations and students should not ask.

 Satisfactory Academic Progress

 To maintain satisfactory academic progress, students must maintain minimum grade point average standards.
 Specifically, students must earn cumulative GPAs according to the criteria outlined below:

 To avoid Academic Probation: 2.3000 and above

 To avoid dismissal from NYU Stern: 2.1000 and above